grantcarthew/start-prototype/docs/cli/start-config-task.md

 ```
 No tasks configured in global config.

-Use 'start config task add global' to add a task.
+Use 'start config task new global' to create a task.
 View asset tasks: start config task list merged
 ```